Get the FREE one-click dictionary software for Windows

 - predominate, dominate, reign, prevail

-5. Have an affinity with; of signs of the zodiac
+8. Have an affinity with; of signs of the zodiac

-6. Mark or draw with a ruler
+9. Mark or draw with a ruler

 "rule the margins"

-Derived forms: ruled, rules, ruling
+Derived forms: ruled, ruling, rules

-Type of: accompany, ascendance, ascendancy, ascendence, ascendency, attach to, come with, command, concept, conception, construct, continuance, control, decide, determine, direction, dominance, draw, duration, generalisation [Brit], generality, generalization, go with, hold back, instruction, judge, keep, keep back, label, law, law of nature, make up one's mind, measure, measuring rod, measuring stick, practice, procedure, process, pronounce, restrain
+Type of: accompany, ascendance, ascendancy, ascendence, ascendency, attach to, come with, command, concept, conception, construct, continuance, control, decide, determine, differ, direction, dominance, draw, duration, generalisation [Brit], generality, generalization, go with, hold back, instruction, interact, judge, keep, keep back, label, law, law of nature, make up one's mind, measure, measuring rod, measuring stick, practice, procedure, process, pronounce, restrain

 Part of: book, rule book